ltb-project/ppm/README.md

 Configuration
 -------------

-Since OpenLDAP 2.5 verspion, ppm configuration is held in a binary attribute of the password policy: pwdCheckModuleArg The configuration file (/etc/openldap/ppm.conf by default) is to be considered as an example configuration, to import in the pwdCheckModuleArg
+Since OpenLDAP 2.5 version, ppm configuration is held in a binary attribute of the password policy: pwdCheckModuleArg The configuration file (/etc/openldap/ppm.conf by default) is to be considered as an example configuration, to import in the pwdCheckModuleArg